 Clean drinking water is crucial to our everyday health.
 Depending on where you live and how your tap water measures up, impurities like pathogens and pesticides have the potential to leak into drinking water and can cause a myriad of issues from an upset stomach to illnesses like E.coli and Legionnaires disease.
+Here in Yakima, WA our water can have a strange sulphur smell due to organic material and associated minerals being deposited in the water.

 This article will go over the differences between purified and filtered water and the impurities each takes out of water before you drink it.
 From reverse osmosis to filtration systems, it’s essential you know where your water is coming from and which type is the best for you and your family’s health.